Skip to main content

 Example: Streaming with a Tool Agent (using cURL)

-Let's say you have a Tool Agent (like the Calculator example) with ID your-tool-agent-id.
+Let's say you have a Tool Agent (like the Calculator example) with ID your-tool-agent-id and using the most recent version of config.

 Request: